-6.40 As development occurs over the plan period, greenfield land take will be required and there is potential for development to result in loss of access to and/or the sterilisation of mineral resources.
+6.44 As development occurs over the plan period, greenfield land take will be required and there is potential for development to result in loss of access to and/or the sterilisation of mineral resources.
 The spatial strategy (Policy SP2), including the distribution of housing growth (Policies H1 and H3) directs development to numerous greenfield sites at which the loss of greenfield land will not be possible to mitigate.
 Most of these greenfield sites take in areas of Grade 3 agricultural land.
 There is limited potential for loss of Grade 2 land where development is allocated towards the planned North Whiteley neighbourhood.
 At a number of brownfield sites within Winchester Town there is potential to promote the more efficient use of land resources through redevelopment of those sites.
 The potential for reuse of brownfield sites in Winchester Town is a common theme identified for the Areas of Opportunity set out in the draft Local Plan, all of which contain a large proportion of previously developed land.
-The development principles included under the spatial strategy for the District seek to promote the more efficient use of natural resources at development sites including through the recycling of materials onsite.
+The development principles included under the spatial strategy for the District (Policy SP2) seek to promote the more efficient use of natural resources at development sites including through the recycling of materials onsite.
 They also require developments to address potential impacts relating to waste/recycling.

-6.41 While new development within Winchester District is likely to require greenfield land and the use of finite natural resources in order to meet the housing requirement calculated using the Government's Standard Method, policies are included in the plan to promote the use of brownfield land and more efficient use of resources.
-Policy D6 supports the reuse of brownfield land within the settlement boundaries as well as high densities of development at suitable locations.
+6.45 While new development within Winchester District is likely to require greenfield land and the use of finite natural resources in order to meet the housing requirement calculated using the Government's Standard Method, policies are included in the plan to promote the use of brownfield land and more efficient use of resources.
+Policy D6 supports the reuse of previously developed land within the settlement boundaries as well as high densities of development at suitable locations.
 This policy is likely to directly support more efficient land use in the District.
-Through Policy D8, development on potential contaminated land should be supported by measures for remediation, which is likely to allow for polluted land to be brought safely back into use.
+Through Policy D8, development on potentially contaminated land should be supported by measures for remediation, which is likely to allow for polluted land to be brought safely back into use.
 The design process should consider water use management and conservation under Policy CN1 and water efficiency standards are included in the plan through Policy CN4.
 Given the water stress currently experienced in Winchester District, the need to limit pressures on this resource will be particularly important over the plan period.
+Policy CN1 furthermore supports the re-use and refurbishment of existing buildings where possible.
+Embodied carbon is required to be considered as part of the development process for major and non-residential developments under Policy CN8, which is also expected to encourage re-use and refurbishment as well as the recycling of existing materials.

-6.42 Overall, a cumulative mixed minor positive and minor negative effect is expected in relation to IIA objective 12: natural resources.
+6.46 Overall, a cumulative mixed minor positive and minor negative effect is expected in relation to IIA objective 12: natural resources.

-IIA objective 13: To protect the quality and quantity of the District's water resource.
+District's water resource.